Work Opportunities for International Students

 Did you know that you can work while you study at York University?

-York University provides international students with many practical education opportunities.
+York University provides international students with many practical education and work opportunities.
 These opportunities can help you develop skills to use in the workplace, preparing you for your future career.
 One of the highlights of studying in Canada as an international student is that you can work with a student visa.

-- cover letter and resumé critiques;
+- cover letter and resumé guidance;

 - practice interview sessions;